openvinotoolkit/openvino/tools/pot/docs/E2eExample.md

 The example covers the following steps:
 - Environment setup
 - Model preparation and converting it to the OpenVINO™ Intermediate Representation (IR) format
-- Performance benchmarking of the original full-precision model and the converted one to the IR
+- Performance benchmarking of the original full-precision model
 - Dataset preparation
 - Accuracy validation of the full-precision model in the IR format
 - Model quantization by the DefaultQuantization algorithm and accuracy validation of the quantized model